TonyXu1227/CP-Makefile/README.md

 Also, there is an algos cpp file where copy and pasted scratch work and/or algorithms can be put.

-Note that to pipe the input to the executable, run cat input.txt | ./run
+Note that to pipe the input to the executable, run "cat input.txt | ./run"